 I don’t ever remember having the love/sex conversation with my mom.
 I am guessing we had it but perhaps not.
 What I do know is that she never told me that I needed to enter into the world of boys and sex with caution.

-When boys discovered me I was young, naïve and starved for love.
+When boys discovered me, I was young, naïve and starved for love.
 My dad had recently moved far away with his new wife.
-I was lost and confused and lonely.
+I was lost and confused, and lonely.
 And then boys appeared.

 There is nothing like a teenage boy to make a teenage girl’s head spin.
 One was so charming and attentive and full of compliments.
 I took his attention in like a starving refugee.
-And when he wanted something from me in return for his attention I was happy to oblige.
-He really, really liked me, after all, so why not let him do what he wanted.
+And when he wanted something from me in return for his attention, I was happy to oblige.
+He really, really liked me, after all, so why not let him do what he wanted?

 #5 – It’s all about forgiveness.

 My mother was the queen of holding a grudge.
-She loved people madly but if they crossed her she was done with them.
+She loved people madly, but if they crossed her, she was done with them.
 The list of people who “aren’t invited to my funeral” was quite a long one.
 My dad was on it.
 And my ex-husband.
 She would never get over the wrongs that either one of them had done to her and to those she loved.

 This example did not serve us kids well.
-We learned to judge people for their actions and to not look at them with compassion and understanding of their humanness.
-As a result we lost friends and lovers in our belief that we were always right and that those who had hurt us should be cast out.
+We learned to judge people for their actions and not look at them with compassion and understanding of their humanness.
+As a result, we lost friends and lovers in our belief that we were always right and that those who had hurt us should be cast out.

-It is really only now, in the aftermath of being left by my husband and the ensuing messiness, that I have learned to understand that we are all doing the best that we can and that to forgive is the best way to be able to move on in a healthy way.
+It is really only now, in the aftermath of being left by my husband and the ensuing messiness, that I have learned to understand that we are all doing the best that we can and that forgiving is the best way to be able to move on in a healthy way.

 Our parents really do the best that they can with what they are given.
 No one gives us a manual about how to parent as we leave the hospital with our newborn.
 All we know is what we already know.
 And we do the best we can with that knowledge.

-What I do know is my parents loved me and took care of me and made me, at least in part, into the person that I am today.
-And for that I am thankful.
+What I do know is my parents loved me and took care of me, and made me, at least in part, into the person that I am today.
+And for that, I am thankful.

 I am a NYC based Certified Life Coach and mental health advocate.
 My writing has been published on The Huffington Post, Prevention, Psych Central, Pop Sugar, MSN and The Good Man Project, among others.
 I work with all kinds of people to help them go from depressed and overwhelmed to confident and happy in their relationships and in their world.